-Puffins and Root Cellars : Bonavista and Elliston
+Puffins and Root Cellars in Bonavista Newfoundland

 Bonavista has a lot to offer, including the opportunity to visit the Cape Bonavista Lighthouse, Dungeon Provincial Park, the Ye Matthew Legacy, the Ryan Premises National Historic Site, and the Mockbeggar Plantation Provincial Historic Site.
 The Ye Matthew Legacy features a full-size replica of the Matthew, the ship in which John Cabot sailed from England to North America in 1497.
-It is located here, because it is believed that Bonavista is the point at which John Cabot first made landfall in North America.
-The Ryan Premises is a collection of 19th and 20th century heritage buildings which were once the headquarters of the fish merchant James Ryan, and now showcase the history of the town.
-The Mockbeggar Plantation was the former residence of politician and Confederation advocate F. Gordon Bradley, and today exhibits there tell the story of life in Newfoundland in the 1930s and 1940s, when the issue of whether to join Canada or not was being debated.
+It is located here because it is believed that Bonavista is the point at which John Cabot first made landfall in North America.
+The Ryan Premises is a collection of 19th and 20th-century heritage buildings which were once the headquarters of the fish merchant James Ryan, and now showcase the history of the town.
+The Mockbeggar Plantation was the former residence of politician and Confederation advocate F. Gordon Bradley, and today exhibits tell the story of life in Newfoundland in the 1930s and 1940s, when the issue of whether to join Canada or not was being debated.
 Although we would have liked to visit all these locations, doing so on foot in a single day was sadly not a possibility.

 We woke early and shared a wonderful breakfast of blueberry pancakes, coffee, and orange juice with a couple from Calgary, Alberta, another couple from Connecticut, and two sisters from St. Pierre and Miquelon.
 Most of the discussion centred around the 100 kph + winds that had shaken the house last night and driven the rain in through the closed windows.
 Thankfully the worst of the storm had passed by, and this morning was clear and sunny.